Varicose Vein Treatment

 What is your cancellation policy?

-We appreciate 48 hours notice for cancellation of your consultation or treatment.
+We appreciate two business days notice for cancellation of your consultation or treatment.
 If sufficient notice is not received, you may be billed a minimum of $100 up to a maximum of the value of the service that was to be provided.

 This site is not intended to solicit business from citizens of countries other than Canada.